Skip to main content

 See all updates

-This legislation lists the products of non-animal that have increased levels of controls when importing into GB and sets out the extra steps and processes importers must take at designated points of entry when importing these goods.
+This legislation lists the products of non-animal origin that have increased levels of controls when importing into Great Britain (GB), and sets out the extra steps and processes importers must undertake at border control posts (BCP) when importing these goods.

-Where emergency controls exist, there is usually a requirement for the Port Health Authority to conduct documentary checks and sampling for analysis or examination.
+Where border controls exist, there is usually a requirement for the Port Health Authority to conduct documentary checks and sampling for analysis or physical examination.

 Foodstuffs with current restrictions

 These controls exist to protect public health and may either suspend imports or specify conditions of import.
-In most cases, consignments may only be imported through designated entry points, documentary checks must be carried out and sampling and analysis or examination may be required prior to release.
+In most cases, consignments may only be imported through border control points, documentary checks must be carried out and sampling and analysis or examination may be required prior to release.

 Important